The publication list can be found here:

 Plasma-driven Sodium Emission at an Io as an "exo-Io" proxy: Fig. 3, Oza et al. 2019, ApJ

 Na D1 and D2 doublet sequence.
-Io orbits backwards and forwards at Jupiter's dawn.
-The large Na cloud entering the image at Jupiter's dusk is solar reflectance from Europa, although Europa also has its own endogenic source of Na (Brown+ 96; Leblanc+ 2002).
-The Na clouds and jets at Io are seen to vent directly from Io due to plasma-driven atmospheric sputtering.
-The additional Na streams at Jupiter's dusk, are independent of Io's location due to dissociative recombination of the ion NaCl+ (see Wilson et al. 2002 for a full review), in the Io-plasma torus.
-The three Na sources altogether contribute to a magnanimous rectangular cloud about Jupiter extending to 1000 Jovian radii.
+Io starts in front of Jupiter and orbits to the right, then reverses to give a sense of continuous motion.
+Io’s image in reflected sunlight saturates the detector, but the Io sodium cloud is clearly visible as two features extending to Io’s right.
+Europa saturated disk starts at the right edge of the image, too bright to allow imaging of Europa's own endogenic source of Na (Brown+ 96; Leblanc+ 2002), and another moon’s disk appear on the left side of the image.
+The Na clouds and jets at Io are ejected directly from Io’s atmosphere due to plasma-driven atmospheric sputtering.
+The additional Na streams at upper left are independent of Io's location and are attributed to dissociative recombination of the ion NaCl+ in the Io-plasma torus (see Wilson+.
+2002 for a full review).
+The three Na sources altogether contribute to a vast cloud about Jupiter extending to 1000 Jovian radii.